OpenWeek/app-for-a-KAP/README.md

 - Minigame about identifying correct STI's
 - Minigame about linking the symptoms to the right STI's      (in progress)
 - Minigame about safe practices                               (in progress)
-- Summary Quiz for the precedent minigames                    (planned)
+- Quizz about diseases detection and self protection          (planned)
 - Minigame about mutual consent                               (planned)
 - STI's library containing diseases informations              (planned)